vkbo/novelWriter/setup/README.md

 ### Python Packaging

+`minimal-zip` – Creates a minimal zip file of the core application without all the other source files.

 `pack-pyz` – Creates a pyz package in a folder with all dependencies using the zipapp tool.
-This option is intended for Windows deployment.
+On Windows, python embeddable is added to the folder.

 `freeze` – Freeze the package and produces a folder with all dependencies using the pyinstaller tool.
 This option is not designed for a specific OS.

 `onefile` – Build a standalone executable with all dependencies bundled using the pyinstaller tool.
-Implies `freeze`, cannot be used with `setup-exe`
+Implies `freeze`, cannot be used with `setup-exe`.

 ### General Installers